 In the early 1970s, oil was discovered in quantities that were worth exploiting for production.
-Oil extraction began with Danfeltet in 1972, was headed by Dansk Undergrunds Consortium (DUC), comprised of A.P.
+Oil extraction began with Dantfeltet in 1972, headed by Dansk Undergrunds Consortium (DUC) and comprised of A.P.
 Møller, Gulf and Shell.
 In 1979, approximately 200 people were employed in the oil industry in Esbjerg.

 The early 1980s saw the start of production from the Gorm, Skjold and Tyra fields, and Esbjerg developed into a real offshore town.
-This, combined with the fishing crisis at that time, resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
+Combined with the fishing crisis at that time, this resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
 Employment in Esbjerg switched from fisheries to offshore, which currently accounts for 9,000 jobs.
 In 1991, Denmark became oil independent, and energy independent in 1997.
-North Sea oil and gas production is valuable to the national economy.
-Tax receipts and profits from the oil and gas production all contribute to economic growth.
-In 2011, North Sea extractions brought in DKK 30.6 billion in tax receipts for Denmark.

 The Port of Esbjerg